cresset-template/cresset/README.md

 pull requests implementing them would be very much welcome.

 2. Translations into other languages are welcome.
-Please create a separate `LANG.README.md` file and create a PR.
+Please make a separate `LANG.README.md` file and create a PR.